Day trips away from Myrtle Beach and the Grand Strand can

 If you need some road trip ideas, try these to start.

 Georgetown is at the south end of the Grand Strand.
 This historic river town has a Riverwalk with shops and restaurants, and features several buildings on the National Historic Register that you can visit.
-Don’t miss the Rice Museum, which tells the story of the rice planters, and the Gullah Museum, which features the low country African culture.
+Don’t miss the Rice Museum, which tells the story of the rice planters along the Waccamaw, the Gullah Museum, which features the Low Country African culture, and the South Carolina Maritime Museum for ships and nautical tales.

 is a historic river town on the Cape Fear River that has been home to